Roakz/bender_bending_rodriguez/README.md

 Output: 3, 3, NORTH
 ```

-I created a small cli resolution., The structure I went with was fairly object oriented.
+I created a small CLI resolution.
+The structure I went with was fairly object oriented.
 Creating several classes.
 Creating instances of them and calling there functions/passing them around.

 ---